cybercoad/DoubleAuction-Smart-Contract-for-Energy-Trade/README.md

 ### Installation

-1.Clone this repository:
+1. Clone this repository:
 '''
 git clone https://github.com/YourUsername/DoubleAuction.git
 cd DoubleAuction
 '''
-2.Install the required dependencies:
+2. Install the required dependencies:
 '''
 npm install
 ...
-3.Compile the smart contract using Hardhat:
+3. Compile the smart contract using Hardhat:
 ...
 npx hardhat compile
 ...
 ### Usage
 **Smart Contract Deployment**
-1.Deploy the smart contract to a local Hardhat network or a testnet (e.g., Ropsten):
+1. Deploy the smart contract to a local Hardhat network or a testnet (e.g., Ropsten):
 '''
 npx hardhat run scripts/deploy.js --network <network-name>
 '''
-2.After deployment, note down the contract address.
+2. After deployment, note down the contract address.
 Update the frontend code to interact with the contract at this address.
 **Interacting with the Smart Contract**
 You can interact with the deployed DoubleAuction contract using the DApp built with React and Web3.js.
 * Sellers can submit sell bids by specifying the number of units and the price per unit.